Why is Monitoring IOP Important?

-IOP is the key risk factor for glaucoma development and progression.
+IOP (intraocular pressure) is the key risk factor for glaucoma development and progression.
 We know that IOP fluctuates constantly, between doctor’s visits, with exercise, during sleep, and even throughout the day.
 Very much like blood pressure and glucose levels it is helpful to be able to look for “highs and lows.”
 The more frequently your IOP is measured, the better overall picture your doctor will have of any fluctuations.

 Currently, the most common way to get this information is to measure IOP in the clinic at different times of day over several visits.
 With recent advances, IOP measurements are now possible at home, with an FDA approved prescription device called the iCare® HOME.
 Current in-office diagnostic techniques provide sufficient information to treat most glaucoma patients but in rare cases, monitoring IOP at home may be helpful.

 What is a Home Tonometer Device?

 The iCare® HOME tonometer is a prescription device that uses a disposable probe to take six rapid IOP measurements without a numbing drop, then calculates the average IOP and stores it in the device’s memory in the cloud.
 This device may help to analyze IOP patterns and understand why some glaucoma patients get worse despite good IOP readings in the office.